Tennessee

 Attorney General Authority

 The Tennessee Attorney General and Reporter holds exclusive authority to enforce TIPA.
-No private right of action exists under the law.
-TIPA explicitly prohibits class action lawsuits based on its provisions.
+No private right of action exists under the law, and TIPA explicitly prohibits class action lawsuits based on its provisions.

 60-Day Cure Period

-If the controller or processor cures the violations within the 60-day window and provides the Attorney General with express written statement that the violations have been cured and that no further violations will occur, no enforcement action proceeds.
+If the controller or processor cures violations within 60 days and provides the AG with an express written statement that violations have been cured and will not recur, no enforcement action proceeds.

 Penalty Structure